nteetor/yonder/docs/0.0.5/content/jumbotron.md

   - name: fluid
     description: |-
-      One of `TRUE` or `FALSE` specifying if the jumbotron fills the width of its parent container, defaults to `TRUE`.
+      One of `TRUE` or `FALSE` specifying if the jumbotron fills the width of its parent container, defaults to `FALSE`.
   sections: ~
   return: ~
   family: content
   name: ~
   rdname: ~
   examples:
-  - title: Landing pages
+  - title: Landing page welcome
     source: |-
       jumbotron(
         title = "Welcome, welcome!",